 These are the basic steps to placing your cabinet knobs correctly:

 - Align all doors and drawers

-- Use a putty like this Loctite Fun-tak* to temporarily hold a knob in place
+- Use a putty-like Loctite Fun-tak to hold a knob in place temporarily

 - Sample different locations on doors and drawers and find your visual preference

-- Use a cabinet hardware jig set to desired location
+- Use a cabinet hardware jig set to the desired location

-- Make sure you have the right drawer screws.
-I always have these 1-5/8″ drawer screws* on hand – the supplied screws are usually too short.
+- Make sure you have suitable drawer screws.
+I always have 1-5/8″ drawer screws on hand – the supplied screws are usually too short.